 The effect of PTFP with Con-A on the in vitro proliferation of chicken peripheral blood lymphocytes is shown in Figure 2.
 Con-A treatment (10 mg/ml) could significantly accelerate the chicken lymphocytes proliferation compared with untreated cells.
 PTFP could synergistically enhance Con-A treated lymphocytes proliferation in a concentration-dependent manner.
 In addition, a lower dose (0.5 mg/ml) PTFP treatment can more effectively increase lymphocytes proliferation when applied with Con-A. Treatment of combination Con-A with PTFP markedly increase lymphocytes proliferation compared with PTFP alone, over a range from 1 to 8 mg/ml.
 These data indicate that PTFP – in combination with Con-A – exhibited the synergistic promotion effect of chicken peripheral lymphocyte proliferation.

-The effect of PTFP and Con-A synergistic stimulation on the proliferation of chicken peripheral blood lymphocytes
+The effect of PTFP and Con-A synergistic stimulation on the proliferation of chicken peripheral blood lymphocytes in vitro

 Effect of PTFP on the lymphocyte proliferation in chickens vaccinated with ND vaccine